marcglasberg/SameAppDifferentTech/MobileAppReactNativeHooks/README.md

 ### Why is this repository useful?

-* It helps you learn **MobX in React Native**.
-It closely follows the best practices recommended in the MobX documentation itself (see here: https://mobx.js.org/defining-data-stores.html), except where noted.
+* It helps you learn **using Context and hooks to do React Native state management**.

-* If you're already familiar with MobX in React Native, it provides you with a consistent reference point for you to <a href='../README.md'>learn other technologies</a> by comparing them through applications that are functionally identical.
+* If you're already familiar with vanilla React Native, it provides you with a consistent reference point for you to <a href='../README.md'>learn other technologies</a> by comparing them through applications that are functionally identical.

-* Feel free to clone this repository as a foundation for your own MobX and React Native applications.
+* Feel free to clone this repository as a foundation for your own vanilla React Native applications.
   It's a starting point for clean, well organized, well documented code, which is easy to understand, develop, refactor, change, maintain and test.